freqtrade/freqtrade/docs/freqai-running.md

 ### Backtest live models

 FreqAI allow you to reuse ready models through the backtest parameter `--freqai-backtest-live-models`.
 This can be useful when you want to reuse models generated in dry/run for comparison or other study.
-For that, you must set `"purge_old_models"` to `True` in the config.
+For that, you must set `"purge_old_models"` to `False` in the config.

 The `--timerange` parameter must not be informed, as it will be automatically calculated through the training end dates of the models.